Ramón Díaz: Independiente

-On 12 September 2011, Independiente hired Díaz to replace Antonio Mohamed who resigned.
-On 5 March 2012, Ramón Díaz quit Independiente, resigning from his position at the King of Cups, who had been struggling and found themselves at the very bottom of the table.
-Ramón Díaz was replaced by Christian Díaz.
+On 12 September 2011, Independiente hired Díaz to replace Antonio Mohamed, who had resigned.
+On 5 March 2012, he resigned from his position at the club, who had been struggling and found themselves at the very bottom of the table.

-River Plate 3rd term
+Third spell at River Plate

-On 30 November 2012, Ramón Díaz was appointed coach of River Plate for the third time in his management career.
-Ramón won the Toreno Final in 2014, and he also won the Superfinal against San Lorenzo 1–0.
+On 30 November 2012, Díaz returned to River Plate for his third spell as manager.
+He won the Torneo Final in 2014, and also won the Superfinal against former side San Lorenzo by 1–0.

 On 27 May 2014, Díaz left River Plate.